 - Port: 1883

 - Password: The password that Gladys generated in the first part of this tutorial.

 If you had not kept the password, you can still find it by going back to the configuration of the MQTT module and clicking on the little eye on the password field.

-In the bar at the top, put the MQTT topic that you had copied when creating the feature earlier.
+In the bar at the bottom, put the MQTT topic that you had copied when creating the feature earlier.

 On the dashboard, add a new "devices in room" box and select your room.